sts10/generated-wordlists/readme.markdown

 - [Common Word List Maker](https://github.com/sts10/common_word_list_maker): Scrapes Google Books Ngram data to create a long word list
 - [Tidy](https://github.com/sts10/tidy): A command-line utility for editing word lists.
 Also print attributes of word lists, such as those printed above.
 - [Homophones](https://github.com/sts10/homophones/tree/main/homophone-lists): A list of English homophones, and method for producing more lists of English homophones

+## On licensing/usage

+This project and its word lists are licensed under a [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/).
+See LICENSE file for more information.

+The Google Books Ngram data compilation I used "is licensed under a [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/)" ([source](https://storage.googleapis.com/books/ngrams/books/datasetsv3.html)).
+This project has no association with Google, nor does Google endorse this project.

 ## Requests?
 Suggestions?